Ever wondered why your cream or lotion stings or burns your skin?

 Lotions, serums, and creams are made by mixing water and oil together.
 If you ever made salad dressing, you know that oil and water do not stay together in a mixture for long.
 They will separate.

-So if you have a sensitive skin or eczema, it is better to use an ointment or balm, like that of Dr. Wang Herbal Rescue Balm.
+If you have sensitive skin or eczema, it is better to use an ointment or balm, like that of Dr. Wang Herbal Rescue Balm.
 It only has the oil phase and no water.
 As a result, it does not need surfactants or emulsifiers in the formulation.

 You need preservatives to prevent the growth of fungus, bacteria, and yeast in the skincare products.
 Any serum, lotions or creams that have water need preservatives.
 Otherwise, the products can be contaminated with nasty bugs that will cause infections.